-Even the most notorious of today’s captains of industry or finance are unlikely to be concerned about their matches being reported in the papers.
-But with the addition of the gambling element, the Nassau format nevertheless remains hugely popular.
+Even the most notorious of today’s captains of industry or finance is unlikely to be concerned about their matches being reported in the papers.
+But with the addition of the gambling element, the Nassau format nevertheless remains hugely popular for bragging rights.

-The Nassau format can be applied to any system of golf scoring, but match play is the most commonly used.
+- The Nassau format can be applied to any system of golf scoring, but match play is the most commonly used over stroke play.
 Individual players or teams contest each hole, applying their handicap strokes in the normal way, the winner of each hole scoring a point.

 How to Play Skins

-First, a point or dollar value of the skin is assigned to each hole.
-This may be the same for each hole or, to liven things up even more, values may be gradually increased as the round progresses.
+First, a point or dollar value of the skin is assigned for how much each hole is worth.
+This may be the same for each hole or, to liven things up, even more, values can gradually increase as the round progresses.